DIVINE ORDER FOR SERVICE

 Therefore, in the early Church it was a common practice for the disciples to gather together just for the purpose of ministering to the LORD.
 It was in one of those services that Barnabas and Saul were called and sent to the Gentiles nations by the Holy Spirit.

 1 Now in the church that was at Antioch there were certain prophets and teachers: Barnabas, Simeon who was called Niger, Lucius of Cyrene, Manaen who had been brought up with Herod the tetrarch, and Saul.

 2 As they ministered to the Lord and fasted, the Holy Spirit said, “Now separate to Me Barnabas and Saul for the work to which I have called them.”

 3 Then, having fasted and prayed, and laid hands on them, they sent them away.
 (NKJV).

-Sadly, we hardly have this kind of services in our churches today.
+Sadly, we hardly have this kind of service in our churches today.
 Almost all our services and meetings are tailored or dedicated towards ministering to the people and meeting our personal needs.

 22 Then Aaron lifted his hand toward the people, blessed them, and came down from offering the sin offering, the burnt offering, and peace offerings.

 23 And Moses and Aaron went into the tabernacle of meeting, and came out and blessed the people.
 Then the glory of the LORD appeared to all the people,